erihe251/julia/doc/stdlib/base.rst

    This function is part of the implementation of ``using`` / ``import``\ , if a module is not already defined in ``Main``\ .
 It can also be called directly to force reloading a module, regardless of whether it has been loaded before (for example, when interactively developing libraries).

-   Loads a source files, in the context of the ``Main`` module, on every active node, searching standard locations for files. ``require`` is considered a top-level operation, so it sets the current ``include`` path but does not use it to search for files (see help for ``include``\ ).
+   Loads a source file, in the context of the ``Main`` module, on every active node, searching standard locations for files. ``require`` is considered a top-level operation, so it sets the current ``include`` path but does not use it to search for files (see help for ``include``\ ).
 This function is typically used to load library code, and is implicitly called by ``using`` to load packages.

    When searching for files, ``require`` first looks for package code under ``Pkg.dir()``\ , then tries paths in the global array ``LOAD_PATH``\ . ``require`` is case-sensitive on all platforms, including those with case-insensitive filesystems like macOS and Windows.